• Style

 I've enjoyed the new Defender immensely.
 It's been totally reliable (so far).
 I love almost every aspect of the car.
 What don't I like?
 These concerns weren't deal breakers for me, but will be when the contract expires early next year:

-Firstly, this is a large car: too large for rural use on narrow lanes and roads, suggesting that Land Rover saw its real market elsewhere.
-I'd have preferred something around 15-20 cm narrower; how much of this width is the result of a need to meet safety requirements I don't know.
+Firstly, this is a large car: it's large for rural use on narrow lanes and roads, suggesting that Land Rover saw its real market elsewhere.
+I'd have preferred something around 15-20 cm narrower.
+How much of this width is the result of a need to meet safety requirements I don't know.
 The cameras help with management of the width in narrow spaces and the driver soon gets used to the size.
 However, the demise of large cars has been predictable for some years and I don't know why Land Rover felt it necessary to make it so bulky.

 Secondly, like a few other car manufacturers, Land Rover are behind in developing green vehicles.
-There should be an all electric car with a good range on the stocks but this appears unlikely to materialise until 2024.
+There should be an all electric car with a good range on the stocks but this appears unlikely to materialise until at least 2024 [now 2025 I understand].
 There's a dissonance here between the high tech nature of the car's design and the reliance on old fossil technology.

 The Land Rover Defender

 Mine is the 5 door 110 diesel model, the shorter 90 has three doors.
-An even larger (why?)
-130 model and a V8 powered car have appeared since I bought mine.
-There is a basic commercial model, but I have yet to see one used as such.
-A hybrid model is available but is pricey and, like all hybrids, has a limited electric power range of less than 30 miles.
-A fully electric is promised for 2024.
+An even larger 130 model and a V8 powered car have appeared since I bought mine but I've not yet seen one on the road in 2024.
+There is a basic commercial model, but it's rarely seen as it's pricey compared to other rough and tumble 4WDs.
+A hybrid model is available but is costly and, like all hybrids, has a limited electric power range of less than 30 miles, fine if you use it mainly for short journeys but pointless for longer - and a car with two engines and batteries is arguably not a sustainable option.
+A fully electric is promised for 2025 (as indicated recently to me by a LR dealer).

 This is a capable and fun car and I love it.
-If only there was a greener car that equalled its capabilities.
+Maybe one day there will be a greener car that equals its capabilities.

 See Land Rover Defender